-While 58.1% of public land is not officially reserved from timber harvest, a portion of that land will likely not be harvested due to operational limitations like extremely steep slopes.
+While private forestland and 58.1% of public forestland is not officially reserved from timber harvest, on average for the last three years, only 0.8% of private forestland and 0.5% of State Forests have permits for forest harvests each year.
+Additionally, a portion of that permitted area will likely not be harvested due to Best Management Practices (BMPs) of not harvesting in stream buffers and other sensitive areas and operational limitations like extremely steep slopes.